kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 ### Entity Configuration and Confidentiality

-The Kadena platform uses the [Noise protocol](http://noiseprotocol.org/) to provide the best possible on-chain encryption, as used by Signal, Whatsapp and Facebook.
+The Kuro platform uses the [Noise protocol](http://noiseprotocol.org/) to provide the best possible on-chain encryption, as used by Signal, Whatsapp and Facebook.
 Messages are thoroughly encrypted with perfect forward secrecy, resulting in opaque blobs on-chain that leak no information about contents, senders or recipients.

 Configuring for confidential execution employs the notion of "entities", which identify sub-clusters of nodes as belonging to a business entity with private data.
 Entities maintain keys for encrypting as well as signing.